yusufipk/custom-homepage/README.md

 ### Fetching different city's weather

 Open the `weather-fetch.jsx` inside components folder.
 Change api request from `istanbul` to desired city.
+You will need your own API key.

 #### Building and using app locally